30 Mind-Boggling Freelance Statistics (2023 Edition)

-Data regarding freelancing in America in 2018 shows that more than half of freelancers refuse to return to a traditional 9 to 5, regardless of the money offered.
+According to the freelancing statistics from Upwork’s sixth annual “Freelancing in America” study, more than half of freelancers refuse to return to a traditional nine to five, regardless of the money offered.
 With 51% of them agreeing, there’s no doubt that the freedom that comes with freelancing is a great perk.

-Year after year, the conditions for freelancers’ success are more easily met.
-Freelance workforce statistics point out that 71% of freelancers had more work available this year than in 2018.
 Additionally, 42% of small businesses employ freelancers.
-With the increase in job offers, the perception of freelancing as a viable full-time career grew; 69% of freelancers now feel positive about this.
+With the increase in job offers, the perception of freelancing as a viable full-time career keeps growing.

-9. 43% of the working US population will turn to freelance work over the next five years.
+9. 43% of the working US population will turn to freelance work over the next few years.

-If you’re wondering how many freelancers there will be in the US, you’re in for a wild ride here.
-By 2024, 43% of the US population that’s able to work will either try out or fully transition to freelancing startup statistics reveal.
-By 2027, the majority of the US workforce will consist of freelancers.
+If you’re wondering how many freelancers there will be in the US in the next few years, you’re in for a wild ride here.
+By the end of 2021, 42% of the US workforce will consist of freelancers, the latest startup statistics reveal.
+By 2024, 43% of the US population that can work will either try out or fully transition to freelancing.
+By 2027, the majority of them will be freelancers.

-10. 63% of freelancers agree that having multiple clients is more secure than sticking with just one.
+10. Freelance statistics show that 63% of freelancers agree that having multiple clients is more secure than sticking with just one.

-When it comes to job security, the majority of freelancers would rather diversify their portfolio with different clients than stay with a single contractor for extended periods of time.
+When it comes to job security, most freelancers would rather diversify their portfolio with clients than stay with a single contractor for extended periods.
 This is probably why the average freelancer has 4.5 clients per month.

 11. 70% of freelancers work on 2–4 projects at a time.

-The freelancing statistics indicate that just 13% of freelancers work on a single project at a time.
+Freelancing statistics indicate that just 13% of freelancers work on a single project at a time.
 The same percentage of freelancers (13%) is juggling anywhere between 5 and 9 projects.
-Just 4% of freelancers are brave enough to get into 10 or more projects at the same time, while the rest work on 2–4.
+Just 4% of freelancers are brave enough to get into 10 or more projects simultaneously, while the rest work on two to four.

 12. 33% of freelancers work in creative fields.

 A third of all freelancers work in creative fields.
-21% are in consulting/professional services, 17% are writers, journalists, and content service providers, 15% are in tech/web development, while 14% make a living in other fields, according to the gig economy statistics from 2018.
+21% are in consulting/professional services, 17% are writers, journalists, and content service providers, 15% are in tech/web development, while 14% make a living in other fields, according to the gig economy statistics.

-Freelancers who know their way around artificial intelligence and machine learning, Instagram marketing, or branding shouldn’t worry about job opportunities, as these are the most heavily demanded skills on the freelancing market.
+Freelancers who know their way around web designing, SEO, or selling shouldn’t worry about job opportunities, as these are the most heavily demanded skills on the freelancing market these days.

 14. 25% of freelancers say their ideal work environment is their home.

-A quarter of freelance workers say that working from the comfort of their own home is their ideal work situation.
-The same percentage needs their own office in order to separate their work and personal lives, and 23% of freelancers prefer being on the road.
-The freelance industry report from 2018 shows that hubs and co-working spaces are the ideal spots for 20% of freelancers, 4% choose their clients’ office, 2% go for coffee shops, and 1% have other preferences.
+The number of freelancers in the world saying that working from the comfort of their own home is their ideal work situation is 25%.
+The same percentage needs their own office to separate their work and personal lives, and 23% of freelancers prefer being on the road.
+Hubs and co-working spaces are the ideal spots for 20% of freelancers, while 4% choose their clients’ office, 2% go for coffee shops, and 1% have other preferences.

 15. Freelancers in the management and human relations sectors commit the most time to work.

-Comparing the average time spent working per week, we see that freelancers who work in management and human relations are the hardest workers, with 39 hours on average.
+Based on the global freelance statistics, we see that freelancers who work in management and human relations work the longest, with 39 hours per week on average.
 Engineering and manufacturing freelancers work 38.2 hours per week, on average.
 Finally, IT personnel work 37.4 hours, and translators and writers work an average of 34 hours per week.

 Gig Economy Statistics: How Much Do Freelancers Make and Can You Live Off of Freelancing?